 Annual pension contribution limit

 With some forward planning, you can benefit from a much larger allowance.
-This can enable you to reduce your tax liability in times of ‘super profits’, which we typically see when farming machinery and equipment is sold.
+This can enable you to reduce your tax liability in times of ‘super profits’.
 We will show you how to increase your allowance.

 How to maximise your pension contributions

 Let’s assume you have not made a pension contribution for a few years, but you have done in the past.
-You will be able to benefit from the carry forward rules.
-These enable you to make pension contributions for the current year and also the previous three years meaning you can contribute up to £160,000 to your pension.
+You will be able to benefit from the carry-forward rules.
+These enable you to make pension contributions for the current year and also the previous three years meaning you can contribute up to £180,000 to your pension.
 You have to have sufficient earnings in the year of contribution to be able to do this.

 With proper advice and consideration of both market risk and the investor’s attitude to risk, times of stock market fluctuation such as these can benefit those willing and able to invest.